South Africa fears virus comeback as cluster outbreaks flare

 South Africa is currently testing three vaccine candidates and experts hope to begin immunisation in mid-2021.

-"Ideally we would like to vaccinate 70-80 percent of the population, but that is not going to happen anytime soon," said vaccinologist Shabir Madhi, who heads two of South Africa's trials, citing logistical and cultural challenges.
+"Ideally we would like to vaccinate 70-80% of the population, but that is not going to happen anytime soon," said vaccinologist Shabir Madhi, who heads two of South Africa's trials, citing logistical and cultural challenges.

-But even a target of around 30-40 percent of the adult population "would assist us greatly," he added.
+But even a target of around 30-40% of the adult population "would assist us greatly," he added.

-Finance Minister Tito Mboweni has also set 500 million rand ($33 million) aside for immunisation and vowed to raise at least another 5 billion ($330 million).
+Finance Minister Tito Mboweni has also set R500 million aside for immunisation and vowed to raise at least another R5 billion.

 South Africa-based Aspen Pharmacare has meanwhile signed an agreement with Johnson & Johnson to produce their vaccine candidate in-country.